Responsible digital values and their environmental impact

 Data centers

 Data centers play a crucial role in global energy consumption.
-The electricity consumption of centers represents a significant part of the digital carbon footprint.
-These infrastructures consume a massive amount of energy to power and cool the servers.
+Electric consumption of centers represents a significant part of the digital carbon footprint.
+These infrastructure consume a massive amount of energy to supply and cool servers.
 In France, data centers contribute significantly to greenhouse gas emissions.
-Optimizing energy efficiency and using renewable energy sources can reduce this impact.
+Optimization of energy efficiency and the use of renewable energy sources can reduce this impact.

 Connected devices